Make a Difference, Become an Alumni Mentor!

 Quick Overview

 • How it works: Once the hub opens each term, students and recent graduates can browse mentor profiles and request advice from alumni who share their areas of interest.
-We’ll then help set up an initial advice-focused Zoom meeting, creating a space for you to share your expertise and insights directly with a mentee.
+We’ll facilitate matching mentees with mentors and facilitate introductions.
+Mentees are given a guide for facilitating scheduling and planning questions for your virtual meeting.

-• Commitment: one 60-minute zoom meeting with each mentee selected by the program during the term
+• Commitment: one 30-60-minute zoom meeting with each mentee selected by the program during the term

 • Summer term commitment: 2 mentees